rust-lang/rust/src/doc/trpl/references-and-borrowing.md

 ```

 This will print `6`.
 We make `y` a mutable reference to `x`, then add one to
 the thing `y` points at.
-You’ll notice that `x` had to be marked `mut` as well,
+You’ll notice that `x` had to be marked `mut` as well.
-if it wasn’t, we couldn’t take a mutable borrow to an immutable value.
+If it wasn’t, we couldn’t take a mutable borrow to an immutable value.

 You'll also notice we added an asterisk (`*`) in front of `y`, making it `*y`,
 this is because `y` is an `&mut` reference.
 You'll also need to use them for